The questions that were on everybody's minds at least once in 2017: what is a Bitcoin, and how does Bitcoin work?

 This is the simplest way, but you normally must use your identity.
-This means using your name, address and a passport/driving license.
-Fees for broker exchanges normally cost between 1-5% but it depends on your location on how you pay.
+This means using your name, address, and passport/driver's license.
+Fees for broker exchanges normally cost between 1-5%, but it depends on your location on how you pay.

 The good thing is, you can pay using bank transfer, debit/credit card, and even PayPal.
-I recommend Coinbase because it’s easy to use, reliable and you can use PayPal.
-If you don’t live in Europe, Australia or North America though, I recommend Coinmama.
+I recommend Binance because it’s easy to use, and very reliable.

 P2P (Peer-to-Peer) Exchanges